 Marketing materials delivered in the post have become novel.

-Marketing old timers like me (I’ve reached the crazy eyebrow age) were around when direct marketing became a thing.
+Marketing old-timers like me (I’ve reached the crazy eyebrow age) were around when direct marketing became a thing.

 In the Mad Men days (The Sixties and Seventies), marketing communication was mostly achieved using TV, Radio and Press.

-Like every human endeavor, practitioners discovered some things worked better than others and Direct Marketing became a science.
+Like every human endeavour, practitioners discovered some things worked better than others and Direct Marketing became a science.
 Some words and phrases produced higher response rates.
 Envelope sizes, colours, fonts, bolded text, paper stock - everything was tested and analyzed.